Triangle (2009 British film): Production

+Development

+Smith began developing a screenplay for a horror film set aboard an ocean liner, and cited The Twilight Zone and Back to the Future (1985) as inspirations for the time loop-themed narrative; in particular, he was influenced by the final sequence in the latter film, in which Marty McFly observes his future self.
+Smith was also inspired by Dead of Night and Memento, adding: "I wanted to make a cyclical film that explored Déjà vu avoiding using the same elements seen in Jacob's Ladder."
+The film is also based in part on the story of Sisyphus, a figure from Greek mythology cursed to repeatedly push a boulder up a hill without ever successfully reaching the top.
+Smith stated in a 2024 interview that he felt the ultimate theme of the film was regret, and "not being able to change something you've done."

 A British-Australian co-production, Triangle was partly financed by the U.K. Film Council, which contributed £1.6 million of public money from the National Lottery fund towards the development, production and distribution of the film.
 The production team consisted of Jason Newmark and Julie Baines from Dan Films-UK and Chris Brown from Pictures in Paradise.
 Icon Entertainment handled international distribution.

-Smith was inspired by Dead of Night and Memento.
-He said:

-"I wanted to make a cyclical film that explored Déjà vu avoiding using the same elements seen in Jacob's Ladder."

-The film was filmed on sets and on location in Queensland, Australia; The sets include the exterior of a cruise ship, which Smith insisted on building as he considered it important not to overuse the use of green screens.
-The film is based in part on the story of Sisyphus, a figure from Greek mythology cursed to repeatedly push a boulder up a hill without ever successfully reaching the top.